 Internships and Student Opportunities

 Community Health Network offers students and new graduates a chance to gain quality career experience and become valued members of the Community team through internships, job shadowing and observation experiences.

-An internship is a structured work experience related to a student’s major or career goal.
+An internship is an unpaid, structured work experience that usually relates to a student’s major or career goal.
 It may be for credit or may fulfill some academic requirement for graduation.
 Typically, the internship experience lasts one academic semester/term and can be part- or full-time.
-Most internships are unpaid.
-Internships offer students the opportunity to gain new skills and valuable work experience to add to their resumes.
-They also allow a student to network and develop personal references when beginning the search for their first job in their chosen career.
+Through the experience, interns have the opportunity to gain new skills, knowledge and valuable work experience to add to their resumes.
+Internships also provide students an opportunity to network and develop personal references that may be helpful in future job searching.

 Community Health Network also offers those considering a career in healthcare the opportunity to participate in a job shadow experience.
 Through job shadowing, students are able to supplement what they are learning in the classroom with direct exposure to the hospital environment.
 To qualify for a job shadow experience, you must be 16 years of age.